jwong2529/yt-mp3-processor/README.md

    - Create that folder if it doesn't exist.

 5. **Run**

+    For full process, starting with downloading YouTube video:
    ```bash
    python main.py
+   ```

+    For editing metadata and cover art of existing .mp3 file:
+    ```bash
+   python edit_existing.py
     ```

 ## Features & Flow
 - **Search**: Enter a YouTube URL _or_ keywords; for keywords it shows a selectable list (title, channel, duration).